zicht/z/res/doc/tutorial.md

 Boogiewoogie world!
 ```

-By simply adding a question mark to the input declaration, you have made the input variable.
+By simply adding a question mark to the input declaration, you have made the input dynamic.
 If you omit the default
 value, the input will become required:

 ```